aleph2c/miros/doc/batterychargingexample.rst

 :new_spec:`Why don't you just add your testing design into the spec, this stuff you have written needs to work, or you could burn down someone's house eh?
-No pressure, eh?
-Just add it to the spec, then make it happen.
+No pressure.` He smiles. :new_spec:`Just add it to the spec, then make it happen.
 Oh, and try and keep your gobbledegook out of the spec, I have to read it too.`

 ----